artificyan/ml-intro-course/README.md

 1. Apply fundamental machine learning models and methodology to solve real-world problems.
 1. Write idiomatic Python code to model data, both from scratch and with scikit-learn package.
-1. Define common machine learning terms.
+1. Define common machine learning terms and identify common examples.
 1. Explain common regression, classification and clustering algorithms.
 1. Recognize when to and _when not to_ apply machine learning algorithms.
 1. Build an end-to-end machine learning model to an answer meaningful a Data Science question.